xumzheng/microsoft-graph-docs/api-reference/beta/resources/synchronizationinfo.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Contains information about how the object was synchronized.
-This information is only populated for objects that are synchronized using Azure AD cross-tenant synchronization.
+Contains information about how an object was synchronized.
+This information is only populated for objects that are synchronized using [Azure AD cross-tenant synchronization](/azure/active-directory/multi-tenant-organizations/cross-tenant-synchronization-overview).

 ## Properties